vemonet/rdflib-endpoint/README.md

 ## Run the SPARQL endpoint 🦄

-Run the FastAPI server from the root folder with `uvicorn` on http://localhost:8000
+Run the FastAPI server from the `example` folder with `uvicorn` on http://localhost:8000

 ```bash
 cd example